team-cryptomolot/about-cryptomolot/README.md

 - [MCiB](https://twitter.com/KirillKilin) - Researcher, Analyst
 - [Alexei Soloviev](https://twitter.com/yogasolovey) - Ambassador
 - [Mrmilton](https://twitter.com/miltoneth) - Mod

- ## What do we have?

- - [Ambassadors School](https://ambassadors.school/partners_en) - 2000+ active crypto enthusiasts community.
-The team is 30 contributors DAO that work around WEB3.
-We are not focused only on ambassador programs, but we love contributing to WEB3 in all ways we can.

- - [Cryptomolot telegram community](https://t.me/molotcrypto) - telegram public of our team, where we post content about testnets, ambassador programs and other crypto activites for our community.

- - [Cryptomolot Discord server](https://discord.gg/UMFvDaAnjY) - where we constantly share our thoughts, opinions and keep in touch with our community.
-We post latest news about crypto and communicate with our community.

 ## What are we validating now in mainnet?
 - [Aptos](https://explorer.aptoslabs.com/account/0x4ee1f2b7a1069a09b7d9c800928bfe851bc7649a0fb4e0d918554e0d445db4bc?network=mainnet)